preloader

 While gift cards and clothing remain the most preferred gift options, experts predict non-gift items to make it to the list.
 These include in-home entertainment, home décor, and vouchers for future travel.
 People would also choose to pamper themselves at home with food & beverages, comfortable clothing, and health and beauty gifts.

-Source: NRF Winter Holidays Survey 2020
+The basket reset Source: NRF Winter Holidays Survey 2020

 #3 No-touch delivery